 If you fail to take it regularly, there may not be enough medicine in your bloodstream to prevent the virus from infecting your body.
 It’s important to realize that this isn’t a vaccine that can help your body fight infection for several years.

 ★ ★ ★ ★ ★The doctor is always professional and makes sure to answer all my questions.
 I have chosen him as my primary care provider because of the quality of service.

 PrEP is only available on prescription, and you will need an HIV test beforehand and every three months while you take this drug.

-Side effects are rare, but you may experience:
+Side effects are not common, but you may experience:

 - Mild headache

 Although these effects will generally subside during the first month of use.
 Many health insurance plans cover the cost of pre-exposure prophylaxis.
 It is important to continue using condoms while taking PrEP as it doesn’t provide any protection against other STDs.
 Also, using condoms reduces the risk of HIV infection even further.